sharonzhen/pic10c_fin/README.md

 # ToDos

- - write the bot, so this is a bit incomplete. will *definitely* get this done by friday morning though.
+ - MY CODE WON'T RUN I promise I will get this done by Friday morning

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)